 There are lots of Canadian Companies looking for international workers like yourself to employ.
 So if you are looking to secure employment in Canada as an immigrant, then this is an opportunity for you.

-In the Job section of this website, you can find hundreds of Jobs in Canada For International Workers, choose any of the jobs that best describes your skills or profession and apply today.
+There are hundreds of Jobs in Canada For International Workers, find any of the jobs that best describes your skills or profession and apply today.

 While some of these jobs may require you to have a work permit as an international worker, some of the jobs in Canada for international workers do not require a work permit to do them.